Welcome to today's edition of the Rush 24-7 podcast.

 I have been hit from every side there is.

-The Never Trumpers have hit me for betraying conservatism.
+The never Trumpers have hit me for betraying conservatism.

 I am Mr. Conservative, they said.

-I'm the guy that got all this started, and when it was nip and tuck time, when it was crunch time, when it was pedaled the metal time, did I choose conservatism in the primaries?
+And when it was nip and tuck time, when it was crunch time, when it was pedaled a metal time, did I choose conservatism in the primaries?

 No.